-Failure to hand in the Introduction and Flow Chart at the beginning of class on the date due: 10 point penalty.
+Failure to hand in the Introduction and Flow Chart at the beginning of class on the date due: 10 point penalty per week.
 (I expect you to come to class prepared.)
 This penalty will be subtracted from the total points.
 Moreover, if you do not hand in a copy when initially due, you are still expected to prepare and include these sections as part of your lab report, or you will lose even more points in the grading of your report.

 Lab reports are due at the beginning of class on the specified date.
-Late lab reports will be accepted up to the first class period following the date due, but will be subjected to a 10 point penalty.
-Thus, a perfect but late lab will automatically be penalized 10 points.
+Late lab reports will be accepted up to the last day of wet lab work (but not after), and will be subjected to a 10 point penalty per week or part thereof that it is late.
+Thus, a perfect but late lab will automatically be penalized 10 points and drop from there.